mincong-h/mincong-h.github.io/_posts/2018-07-03-create-systemd-unit-file-for-java.md

 - `Description` is a meaningful description of the unit.
 This text is displayed for example in the output of the `systemctl status` command.
 - `ExecStart` specifies commands or scripts to be executed when the unit is started. `ExecStartPre` and `ExecStartPost` specify custom commands to be executed before and after `ExecStart`.
-Note that execution requires absolute path for command, you need to specify **/usr/bin/java** instead of **java**.
+Note that execution requires an absolute path for command, you need to specify **/usr/bin/java** instead of **java**.
 - `ExecStop` specifies commands or scripts to be executed when the unit is stopped.
 If not specified, the basic way for systemd to stop a running service is by sending the `SIGTERM` signal (a regular `kill`) to the process control group of the service, and after a configurable timeout, a `SIGKILL` to make things really go away if not responding.
-As for Java application, the JVM process is setup so that it gracefully shuts down the service upon reception of the `SIGTERM` signal using shutdown hooks.
+As for Java application, the JVM process is set up so that it gracefully shuts down the service upon reception of the `SIGTERM` signal using shutdown hooks.
 However, the JVM will still exit with code `143` in the end due to receiving `SIGTERM`.
+143 = 128 + 15 (SIGTERM).
-Modify systemd success status to `SuccessExitStatus=143`.
+  Therefore, we need to modify systemd success exit status (`SuccessExitStatus`) to 143.
 - `WantedBy` is a list of units that weakly depend on the unit.
 When this unit is enabled, the units listed in `WantedBy` gain a `Want` dependency on the unit.

 ## Create the Systemd Unit File

-The systemd unit file <code><i>name</i>.service</code> needs to be created in directory **/etc/systemd/system** and have 644 permission as root.
+The systemd unit file `my-server.service` needs to be created in directory **/etc/systemd/system** and has 644 permission as root.
 Note that it does not need to be executable.
-You need to fill options as I did in the previous section.
+Fill the file with the options mentioned in the previous section.

-Once done, notify systemd that a new <code><i>name</i>.service</code> file is created by reloading the daemon as root:
+Once done, notify systemd that a new `my-server.service` file is created by reloading the daemon as root:

     systemctl daemon-reload

-After that, you can either testing the service startup using command <code>
+After that, you can start, enable, stop a service, or check its status using the following command:
-systemctl start <i>name</i>.service</code> (the suffix `.service` can be omitted), or enable the service startup using command <code>systemctl enable
-<i>name</i>.service</code>.
-You can also check the status of the service using
-command <code>systemctl status <i>name</i>.service</code>.

-    systemctl start name.service
+    systemctl start my-server
-    systemctl enable name.service
+    systemctl enable my-server
-    systemctl status name.service
+    systemctl status my-server
+    systemctl stop my-server

 ## Trouble Shooting

-### JAR File Accessibility

-> Jul 03 21:29:00 mincong-KIRA-102 java[934]: Error: Unable to access jarfile /home/mincong/.m2/repository/gitty/gitty-server/1.0-SNAPSHOT/gitty-server-1.0-SNAPSHOT-jar-with-dependencies.jar

-The JAR file is not accessible from Systemd as `root`.
-Move the JAR file to another directory owned by `root`, such as `/opt`.

 ### Service Failed to Start